 - The inclusion of bi-lingual health care providers (Spanish/English) clinics and National AIDS Programme.
 This has partly been due to the number of Cuban trained doctors, both local and Cuban in Antigua and Barbuda. - Two (2) Spanish bi-lingual animators are utilized and paid by the National AIDS Programme for various interventions and media appearances. - The development of Information Education and Communication (IEC) materials and public service announcements in multiple languages targeting migrants. - Collaborating with brothel owners to provide their workers with HIV prevention activities.
-This is led by the 3 H Foundation. a civil society partner.
+This is led by the 3 H Foundation, a civil society partner. - Under the OECS Global Fund Grant a package of services for HIV prevention was developed for sex workers and are provided to them. - Training of service providers in cultural diversity, working with vulnerable populations to improve the experiences of migrants when accessing health related services is continuous and ongoing. - Civil society organisations under the OECS Global Fund Grant are being trained rapid testing to extend testing services to key populations, including migrants.
+Migrant sex workers have also been trained.
+Safe spaces are provided by civil society organisations and the National AIDS Programme provides the testing equipment.
+This has allowed three additional civil society organisations to provide HIV prevention services.